mitchelnoble/mitchelnoble/README.md

-# Hi there 👋 I'm Mitchel Noble
+# Hi there 👋 I'm Mitch
 ### A recent full-stack software engineering graduate.